TotalTaxAmount/nix/README.md

 5. ./build.sh home
 ```

-**Note**: After doing this you should be able to update your system with `update home/system` from anywhere.
+**Note**: After doing this you should be able to update your system with `update home/system` from anywhere..